The Live-In Kitchen

 Can you freeze double chocolate chip mini muffins?

-Yes, you can freeze mini double chocolate chip muffins.
+Yes, you can freeze unglazed muffins.
 Place muffins in a zip top freezer bag or other airtight container and freeze for up to 3 months.
 To thaw let sit at room temperature for a few minutes or microwave for about 30 seconds.

 If freezing, I would recommend waiting to glaze them when you're ready to enjoy them since the glaze won't freeze well.